laur89/awesome-stars/README.md

 - [jinhduong/linq-fns](https://github.com/jinhduong/linq-fns) - 👴 LINQ for Javascript, written by TypeScript
 - [tridactyl/tridactyl](https://github.com/tridactyl/tridactyl) - A Vim-like interface for Firefox, inspired by Vimperator/Pentadactyl.
 - [vercel/hyper](https://github.com/vercel/hyper) - A terminal built on web technologies
+- [vector-im/element-web](https://github.com/vector-im/element-web) - A glossy Matrix collaboration client for the web.
 - [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.
 - [elastic/kibana](https://github.com/elastic/kibana) - Your window into the Elastic Stack